Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What are the types of laryngeal cleft?
+There are four main types of laryngeal cleft:

 Symptoms and Causes